Saturday, July 30, 2011

 *Inglot Empty Palette Problem*

 I don't have pictures of the Inglot empty palette because I gave it to my friend.
 I don't like Inglot's palettes because they are magnetic and the magnets are super strong.You must slide the lid in order to remove it.
 If you lift the lid, you have a great chance of "nicking" or ruining your eyeshadows.
 Also, it is difficult to remove the eyeshadows from the palette.
 You need to use a magnet to lift the eyeshadow out.
-I prefer to use my Stars Makeup Haven empty pan palette (review) because it holds more eyeshadows, it's lighter, and it's easy to reorganize my eyeshadows whenever I need to.
+I prefer to use my empty 28 pan palette (review) because it holds more eyeshadows, it's lighter, and it's easy to reorganize my eyeshadows whenever I need to.

 *Inglot Round Pan Eyeshadow*